-Most people with struggle with their mental health at some point in their lives.
-If we don’t take steps to care for our mental health, stress can build up and eventually overwhelm us.
-If you have every struggled with periods of anxiety or depression, someone may have advised you to exercise as a way to relieve symptoms.
+Most people struggle with their emotional health at some point in their lives.
+If we don’t take steps to care for our brain, stress can build up and eventually overwhelm us.
+If you have ever struggled with periods of anxiety or depression, someone may have advised you to exercise as a way to relieve symptoms.
 It can sound like a silly tip that doesn’t actually work.
-While exercise probably won’t solve all of your mental health problems, it actually does do a great deal to reduce stress.
+While exercise probably won’t solve all of your problems, it actually does do a great deal to reduce stress.
 But how and why exactly does it help?

 Dr. Ileana Berman is a cognitive science researcher with 30+ years of experience.
 Her work largely focuses on drawing connections between OCD and Schizophrenia.
 Today she shares the reasons that exercise is good for reducing stress:

 - Exercise ramps up the production of endorphins in your brain.
 These neurotransmitters simply just make you feel good.

 - Stress is often caused by your body’s fight-or-flight response.
 During caveman times, this response helped our body prepare to fight or run away from a threat (both of which involve some serious physical activity).
 Today, however, our bodies don’t often complete the whole response by either fighting or fleeing.
 This results in a buildup of cortisol (the stress hormone).
 Exercise helps to relieve that.